Our mission at Boss Club is simple: Inspire confidence and ignite creativity in students through the pursuit of entrepreneurship.

 With many startups under his belt David has learned there is a recipe to starting businesses which enables businesses to be launched faster and with less risk.
 Those hard-learned lessons from nearly two decades were disseminated into a unique Entrepreneurship course he taught at Baylor University with Dr. Kendall Artz and Dr. Les Palich where 12 hand selected students were given funding to start real businesses over the course of a semester.
 The program was a success and the core of Boss Club’s curriculum is based on all the principles taught in that college level course.

 In his free time David loves flying (as a private pilot), riding horses, scuba diving, reading, learning Spanish, and participating in his church.
 David lives in a small rural town in Costa Rica and is married to his wife of four years, Daniella, who runs her own not-for-profit equine therapy center to help people with disabilities.
-Their first baby is on the way.
+Their first son, Sam, was born in 2020.